 The Setting

-Then, stand aside and place different plots side by side to identify what worked for each story and see if they can work for you as well.
+Then, stand aside and place different plots side by side to identify what workes for each story and see if it can work for you.

 Examine how authors develop the characters.